gracecarrillo/personal-website/content/home/experience.md

   location = "Remote, Headquarters in Amsterdam, Netherlands." date_start = "2020-10-01"
   date_end = ""
-  description = "Early venture start-up that wants to see investors’ money used with maximum efficiency."
+  description = """Early venture start-up that wants to see investors’ money used with maximum efficiency."""

    Responsibilities include: